sylvaindeschenes/sylvaindeschenes.github.io/readme.markdown

-# Welcome to my personal website Github repo
+# Credits and friends...

-This code can be seen live at [sylvaind.me](https://sylvaind.me).
+## Welcome to my personal website

-This website is made with love on Jekyll and hosted for free on Gihthub Pages.
+###This website is made by myself with love on Jekyll and hosted for free on Gihthub Pages

-**Disclaimer**: I'm really not considering myself as a coder but I've tried as much as possible to follow the web best practices.
+**Disclaimer**: I'm really not considering me as a coder but I've tried as much as possible to follow the web best practices.

 The options I have chosen during the creation of this website have been based on the following: